 “Without having automated serialization and connection to the VIN, what typically happens is you have to overestimate the amount of vehicles that may need service [in a recall].
-Having them can have a positive impact on the OEM as well as the company.”
+Having them can have a positive impact on the OEM as well as the consumer.”

 Robert Fink is an Executive Vice President with Surgere

 There are multiple levels and layers of inventory tracking needs that have to be addressed in the supply chain – especially in the automotive supply chain.
 Knowing where parts are, either on the road, in a plant, or in a customer’s vehicle, is absolutely critical.

 Surgere began as a team of packaging consultants focused on reusable containers.
 The lack of supply chain visibility they faced eventually led them down the road towards software and digital transformation.
 Today they provide advanced asset visibility, data analytics and control through each segment of the supply chain and across industries.